Zambia

 Zambia,[a] officially the Republic of Zambia,[b] is a landlocked country at the crossroads of Central, Southern and East Africa.[8]
 It is typically referred to being in South-Central Africa or Southern Africa.
 It is bordered to the north by the Democratic Republic of the Congo, Tanzania to the north-east, Malawi to the east, Mozambique to the southeast, Zimbabwe and Botswana to the south, Namibia to the southwest, and Angola to the west.
 The capital city of Zambia is Lusaka, located in the south-central part of Zambia.
 The population is concentrated mainly around Lusaka in the south and the Copperbelt Province to the north, the core economic hubs of the country.

 Originally inhabited by Khoisan peoples, the region was affected by the Bantu expansion of the thirteenth century.
-Following European explorers in the 18th century, the British colonised the region into the British protectorates of Barotziland–North-Western Rhodesia and North-Eastern Rhodesia towards the end of the 19th century.
+Following European colonizers in the 18th century, the British colonised the region into the British protectorates of Barotziland–North-Western Rhodesia and North-Eastern Rhodesia towards the end of the 19th century.
 These were merged in 1911 to form Northern Rhodesia.
 For most of the colonial period, Zambia was governed by an administration appointed from London with the advice of the British South Africa Company.[9]